Getting started with Flutter Maps (SfMaps)

 Mapping the data source for shape layer

 By default, the value specified for the shapeDataField in the GeoJSON source will be used in the elements like data labels, tooltip, and legend for their respective shapes.
 However, it is possible to keep a data source and customize these elements based on the requirement.
-As mentioned above, shapeDataField will be used to map with respective value returned in primaryValueMapper from the data source.
+As mentioned above, shapeDataField will be used to map with the respective value returned in primaryValueMapper from the data source.

 late List<Model> data;